CaptainPiratee/example2/README.md

-# example2
+# example2 repo
-this repo is just to practice
+lorem ipsom dollar and my name dollar is the best way to talk to mr india and juhi lela